 How much does it cost to fix my home?

 The cost depends on the size and design of a home and the radon reduction methods that are needed.
-It can be as low as a few hundred dollars to up to $2,500.
+It can be as low as a few hundred dollars to up several thousands of dollars.

 Do I have to retest after the problems are fixed?